 Get the TLS certificate and keys

-Before deploying a DTR cache with TLS you need to get a public key certificate for the domain name were you’ll deploy the cache.
-You’ll also need the public and private key files for that certificate.
+Before deploying a DTR cache with TLS you need to obtain a public key certificate for the domain name where you deploy the cache, as well as the public and private key files for that certificate.

-Once you have then, transfer those file to the host where you’ll deploy the DTR cache.
+Once you have then, transfer those file to the host where you plan to deploy the DTR cache.

 Create the cache configuration

-Use SSH to log into the host where you’ll deploy the DTR cache, and navigate to the directory where you’ve stored the TLS certificate and keys.
+Use SSH to log into the host where you plan to deploy the DTR cache, and navigate to the directory where you’ve stored the TLS certificate and keys.

 config.yml file with the following content:

 version: 0.1 storage: delete: enabled: true filesystem: rootdirectory: /var/lib/registry http: addr: :5000 tls: certificate: /certs/dtr-cache-ca.pem key: /certs/dtr-cache-key.pem middleware: registry: - name: downstream options: blobttl: 24h upstreams: - https://<dtr-url> cas: - /certs/dtr-ca.pem

 - /certs/dtr-cache-ca.pem: this is the public key certificate the cache will use

 - /certs/dtr-cache-key.pem: this is the TLS private key

 - /certs/dtr-ca.pem is the CA certificate used by DTR